 The Florida Citrus Arboretum at Winter Haven is a collection of more than 250 cultivars of citrus, or citrus relatives.
-It is maintained by the Citrus Budwood Registration Bureau of the Division of Plant Industry.
+It is maintained by the Bureau of Citrus Budwood Registration in the Division of Plant Industry.
 The arboretum was established in 1975 to ensure that valuable citrus and citrus-related germplasm are always available for study and use in Florida.

-A valuable tool for research and education, the arboretum comprises six and one-half acres of trees and shrubs for horticultural study, germplasm source, and exhibition.
+A valuable tool for research and education, the arboretum comprises 6½ acres of trees and shrubs for horticultural study, germplasm source, and exhibition.

 The arboretum is open to the public.
 Self-guided tours for groups may be arranged in advance by writing or calling for appointments.
 Fruiting trees are best observed between November and March.